 The University actively protects its wells, wellfields, and the Fenton and Willimantic Rivers, which are valuable water resources.
 Pursuant to the Connecticut Environmental Policy Act (CEPA), the University undertakes Environmental Impact Evaluations for construction projects based on their size, location, cost or other factors.
-This process, administered through the State Office of Policy and Management (OPM), provides state agencies, the town of Mansfield, environmental organizations, and interested citizens an opportunity to participate in the review process on a project regarding its potential environmental impact The University also cooperates with Windham Water Works regarding watershed inspections on the Main Campus.
-These inspections are designed to protect the Fenton River Wellfield and the Fenton River, as well as the downstream reservoir that serves the Windham Water system.
+This process, administered through the State Office of Policy and Management (OPM), provides state agencies, the town of Mansfield, environmental organizations, and interested citizens an opportunity to participate in the review process on a project regarding its potential environmental impact designed to protect the Fenton River Wellfield and the Fenton River, as well as the downstream reservoir that serves the Windham Water system.